 Alternately, you can make paying down debt your top priority and put any extra income you have toward your highest-interest loans.
 Of course, if you choose this route, you may want to make sure you have a financial safety net in place first.
 This law school debt repayment strategy is typically called the avalanche method.

-Essentially, while making regularly scheduled payments on all your loans, with the avalanche method you’d make additional payments on your highest-interest loans first.
-This method helps reduce the amount of total interest you’re paying.
+Essentially, with the avalanche method, you make additional payments on your highest-interest loans first while making regularly scheduled payments on all your loans.
+This helps reduce the amount of total interest you’re paying.
 And by paying your loans down early, you could save on interest payments over the years because the faster you pay off your student loans, the faster you can stop paying interest on your debt.

 Cutting Back

-Relating to the strategy above, you could try to cut back on your monthly expenses and put that extra money toward your debt payments.
+You could also try to cut back on your monthly expenses and put that extra money toward your debt payments.
 While sticking to a budget can be challenging, it is one tool to help you stay on track with your spending.

 Can you cut back on certain expenses each month?
-You may have to make a few sacrifices (within reason), but you probably don’t need to cut back on everything.
-See what simple changes you can make to your budget to find extra money to put toward your law school debt.
-Paying more than the minimum monthly payment on your student loans can go a long way towards getting out of debt faster and, therefore, making fewer interest payments.
+You may have to make a few sacrifices within reason.
+See what simple changes you can make to your budget — such as eliminating your gym membership and working out at home instead, or bringing lunch to work rather than buying it — to find extra money to put toward your law school debt.
+Paying more than the minimum monthly payment on your student loans can go a long way toward getting out of debt faster and saving on interest.

 Making Your Loan Payments Cost Less

-What if instead of taking that job at a top law firm, you opt to go into public defense or spend a year traveling?
-If you find yourself looking for a way to make your federal loan payments more manageable, income-driven repayment plans can also lower your monthly payment by capping the amount you pay based on your discretionary income and household size.
+If you find yourself looking for a way to make your federal loan payments more manageable, an income-driven repayment plan (taking note of all the changes coming to these plans outlined above) can also lower your monthly payments by capping the amount you pay based on your discretionary income and household size.

 With these plans, you may pay more interest over the life of your loans.
-But if your monthly payments are too high, income-driven repayment plans can bring them down.
+But if your monthly payments are too high, an income-driven plan can bring them down.

-Another option that can potentially reduce the cost of monthly payments (in one way or another) is to refinance your student loans with a private lender.
+Another option that can potentially reduce the cost of monthly payments is to refinance your student loans with a private lender.
 When you refinance, a private lender gives you one new loan to pay off your existing student loans (including your law school debt and the undergraduate debt you may still have).
 Your new loan will have new terms and a new (hopefully lower) interest rate.

-Instead of paying on multiple student loans, you’ll just have to worry about paying off one loan.
+When you opt for law and MBA refinancing, instead of paying on multiple student loans, you’ll only have to worry about paying off one loan.
 If you qualify for a lower interest rate and/or shorten your loan repayment term, you may pay less in interest over the life of the loan.

-Refinancing federal student loans with a private lender means you’ll no longer be able to take advantage of the benefits that come with federal loans, like income-driven repayment plans, deferment, and forbearance.
+Just remember: Refinancing federal student loans with a private lender means you’ll no longer be able to take advantage of the benefits that come with federal loans, like forgiveness, deferment, and forbearance.

 Employer Student Loan Repayment Assistance